 It’s fun!
-We wouldn’t have any students and certainly wouldn’t have increased in size over the last few years if being in the marching band wasn’t fun!
+We wouldn’t have any students and certainly wouldn’t have increased in size over the last decade if being in the marching band wasn’t fun!
 We perform at all of Kilbourne’s football games including traveling to away games...
-We travel to various high schools around Ohio for marching band competitions and also take some major trips periodically.
-The Kilbourne Marching Band has taken trips to Florida, New York, California and Hawaii over the last decade.
-We do not do these kinds of trips each season, but trips are definitely something we are always working on every few years.
+We also travel to various high schools around Ohio and the tri-state area for marching band competitions competing in both local, state, and national circuits.
+We also take some major trips periodically.
+The Kilbourne Marching Band has taken trips to Florida, New York, California and Hawaii over the last two decades.
+We do not do these kinds of major trips each season, but trips are definitely something we are always working on every few years.

 Students stay active and get involved with a physical activity instead of just sitting at home on the couch!
 This is so important for many of today’s students.